Braided Hair and a Hanbok: Korean Traditional Clothing and Style

 Class Differences in the Hanbok

 Traditionally, men wore darker colors whereas women wore a brighter, or multi-colored hanbok.
 Aristocratic classes such as the yangban, their class based on their education and position, not on wealth, wore brightly colored hanbok.
-These outfits consisted of a plain or patterned silk during colder seasons, and materials such as closely-woven ramie cloth for light-weight cloth during warmer seasons.
+These outfits consisted of a plain or patterned silk during colder seasons, and materials such as closely-woven ramie clothing for light-weight cloth during warmer seasons.

 Law and finance both limited commoners to wearing hanbok made of cotton and bleached hemp, and they were only able to wear white.
 Exceptions to this were some pale colors, such as pink or light green, as well as gray.

 The outfits worn in the first episode of Janggeum’s Dream put Janggeum in a light brown outfit, and her adoptive brother, Dongi, in a brown hanbok with a darker blue bow, and white sleeves.
 Some nearby children wear browns and grayish light greens.
 Dongi’s dog, Mongmong, wears a rainbow-colored outfit, so his family cannot be doing too badly.
 Dongi’s father wears pale blue and white.
 Dongi’s mother may work as a cook, and she’s seen wearing a green jeogori shirt with a reddish-brown chima skirt.
-Other seen preparing food around her wear blues, pinks, or greens.
+Others seen preparing food around her wear blues, pinks, or greens.
 For the most part, the townspeople do wear pale colors.
 The court ladies, on the other hand, wear bright blues (such as turquoise), purples, and darker greens.

 Commoners wore skirts wrapped on the right, and yangban women wore wider skirts wrapped on the left side.